ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 indicate that a Message (identified via the optionally passed MessageContext) that was being partially received previously, but had not completed, encountered an error and will not be completed.
-This can be useful for the application, which may want to use this error as a hint to remove the previously received Message part(s) from its memory.
+This can be useful for an application, which may want to use this error as a hint to remove previously received Message parts from memory.
 As another example, if an incoming Message does not fulfill the Required Minimum Corruption Protection Coverage for Receiving property (see {{conn-recv-checksum}}), an application can use this error as a hint to inform the peer application